Eli Wallach: Stage actor

 Despite the fact that he eventually acted in over 90 films and almost as many television dramas, he continued to accept stage parts throughout his career, often with Jackson.
 They played in comedies like The Typists and The Tiger in 1963, and acted together in Waltz of the Toreadors in 1973.
 In 1978 they played in a revival of The Diary of Anne Frank, along with their daughters, and in 1984 they acted in Nest of the Wood Grouse, directed by Joseph Papp.
-Four years later, in 1988, they acted in a revival of Cafe Crown, a portrait of the Yiddish theatre scene during its prime.
+Four years later, in 1988, they acted in a revival of Cafe Crown, a portrait of the Yiddish theater scene during its prime.
 They continued acting together as late as 2000, while he also took on roles alone throughout all those years.